NichtsHsu/mbn-rs/README.md

 ## CLI tool usage

-Just `mbn-cli path/to/mbn/file`, then you can see a lot of information printed on you shell.
+Just `mbn-cli path/to/mbn/file`, then you can see a lot of information printed on your shell.

 Check `mbn-cli --help` for detailed usage.